DimitarRachev/JetBrainsAcademy-Minesweeper/README.md

-My code for minesweeper problem in JetBrains Academy You can try it here: https://onlinegdb.com/typNo3twL
+My code for minesweeper problem in JetBrains Academy.
+You can try it here: https://onlinegdb.com/typNo3twL .